ishwarya-koduri/order-service/README.md

 ### 2. Idempotency — duplicate order prevention

 The `POST /api/v1/orders` endpoint accepts a client-supplied `Idempotency-Key` header.
 The first request creates the order and stores the exact HTTP response (status code + body) in the `idempotency_keys` table.
 Any subsequent request with the same key returns the stored response immediately — no duplicate order is created.

-The idempotency check happens **outside** the `@Transactional` block to avoid holding a DB connection during the lookup.
+The idempotency check happens outside the `@Transactional` block to avoid holding a DB connection during the lookup.

 ```
 Request arrives with Idempotency-Key
          ↓
 Check idempotency_keys table
+         ↓                              ↓
-    ↓ key exists                  ↓ key not found
+   Key found                      Key not found
 Return stored response         Create order + store response
 (same status + body)           (inside one transaction)
 ```

+Race condition handling: if two identical requests arrive simultaneously and both pass the check, the second insert throws `DataIntegrityViolationException` on the unique constraint.
+This is caught in `persistIdempotencyKey()`, the stored response is fetched and returned — no 500 reaches the client.

 ---

 ### 3. Concurrency control — optimistic locking

 Concurrent status updates on the same order are handled with optimistic locking via JPA `@Version`.
 Every UPDATE includes `WHERE version = currentVersion`.
 If two requests load the same order at version 5 and both try to update, only one succeeds.
-The other gets an `OptimisticLockException` and returns `409 Conflict` — the client retries cleanly.
+The other gets an `OptimisticLockException` → `409 Conflict`.
+The client retries cleanly.

 This prevents silent data corruption without the overhead of pessimistic row locking.

 ---